Review & Compare Mini Projectors

-As portable devices slowly take over our lives with smart phones, tablets, digital cameras, compact video cameras, laptops and netbooks, the need for the best micro projector systems to go along with these devices has become overwhelming.
+As portable devices slowly take over our lives with smart phones, tablets, compact video cams and laptops, the demand for small sized projection units to go along with these devices has become overwhelming.

-Included in our table below you will find a selection of the most important attributes to help you choose:
+In the table below you will find a selection of the most important attributes to help you choose your projector:

 - Native Resolution/Contrast Ratio